 Raising the blade on your lawn mower to a minimum of three inches or to its highest setting may help your lawn grow deeper roots and shade the root system.
 This holds in moisture and requires less frequent watering than lawns with really short grass.

-Take a plastic bag or bottle weighted with pebbles and water and place it in your toilet tank.
+According to the Environmental Protection Agency (EPA), toilets use more water than anything else in our homes (30 percent).1 If you have an older toilet, you can take a plastic bag or bottle weighted with pebbles and water and place it in the tank.
 By displacing the water in this way, you use less water with each flush.
-If you installed your toilet before 1992, chances are it is time for an upgrade.
+That said, if your toilet was installed before 1992, chances are you may need to go beyond the displacement route and it may be time for an upgrade.
 Newer, water-efficient models use only 1.6 gallons per flush.
 Now you are saving water instead of flushing it down the drain.